OkapiLib/OkapiLib/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue on this repository and provide the following information by filling in [the template](ISSUE_TEMPLATE.md).
+Create an issue and provide the following information by filling in [the template](ISSUE_TEMPLATE.md).

 Explain the problem and include additional details to help maintainers reproduce the problem: